GoogleCloudPlatform/bigquery-antipattern-recognition/udf/README.md

-# BigQuery Anti-Pattern Recognition Tool (Remote Function UDF)
+# BigQuery Anti-Pattern Recognition Remote Function UDF

 **What this tool does:**